Amy Harrison

-Amy Bianca Harrison (born 21 April 1996) is an Australian international football (soccer) player, who plays for Western Sydney Wanderers in the A-League Women and the Australian national team, the Matildas.
+Amy Bianca Harrison (born 21 April 1996) is an Australian international football (soccer) player, who plays for Western Sydney Wanderers in the A-League Women and the Australian national team, the former of which she captains.

 Club career

 Sydney FC

 Harrison signed with Sydney FC of the Australian W-League in 2012.
 She made her professional debut at 16 years old in a 4–0 victory over Adelaide United.

 After not playing in 2016 due to an anterior cruciate ligament injury, Harrison rejoined Sydney FC in January 2017.
 In 2018–19 she was in a Sydney FC squad that won the W-League Grand Final.

 Washington Spirit

 In February 2019, Harrison signed with the Washington Spirit in the NWSL ahead of the 2019 season, joining fellow Sydney FC teammate, Chloe Logarzo who signed a loan deal the same day.

 Western Sydney Wanderers

 On 23 October 2019 Harrison signed for cross town Sydney rivals, the Western Sydney Wanderers.